publiccodenet/about/CONTRIBUTING.md

 This repository is automatically converted into a website with Jekyll and GitHub pages, so make sure that every file you contribute is valid [MarkDown](https://guides.github.com/features/mastering-markdown/).
 If you want to you can also [build and preview the website locally](README.md) before you make a Pull Request.

 As per [the content governance guide](GOVERNANCE.md) Pull Requests can only be merged into `develop` or `master` after being reviewed by a director.

+### Contribute to our projects

+And of course we'd love input into our projects as well, like [`publiccode.yml`](https://github.com/publiccodenet/publiccode.yml).